craigeddy/angularDataForm/README.md

 # AngularFormsAppOne

 Inspired by the post at http://codingthesmartway.com/angular-2-forms-tutorial-introduction/.

+First I installed Node and updated npm using the instructions found at https://docs.npmjs.com/getting-started/installing-node

-The following was changed from this post however:
+The following was changed from the original post however:

 - instead of `npm install -g angular-cli` use `npm install -g @angular/cli`
 - installed the Chrome Debugging Extension for VS Code